Gorkowski/particula/docs/How-To-Guides/index.md

     ---

-    *in BETA*:material-progress-clock: How to organize and analyze data multiple instrument files using `Streams` and `Lakes` data organization.
+    *in BETA*:material-progress-clock: How to organize and analyze data from multiple instruments using `Streams` and `Lakes` organization.
 Useful for bulk and repeatable data analysis.

     [:octicons-arrow-right-24: Tutorial](Data_Streams_and_Lakes/index.md)